Ouranosinc/Magpie/docs/configuration.rst

     .. versionadded:: 3.11

     Authentication password to use in combination with :envvar:`MAGPIE_SMTP_FROM` to connect the server specified by :envvar:`MAGPIE_SMTP_HOST` as required.

-Leave blank if SMTP server does not require authentication.
+    Leave blank if SMTP server does not require or should not execute authentication step.

 .. envvar:: MAGPIE_SMTP_HOST

-    (Default: ``None``)

     .. versionadded:: 3.11

     Host of the SMTP server to employ for sending notification emails.
-If not provided, configuration values from :envvar:`MAGPIE_URL`, :envvar:`MAGPIE_HOST` and :envvar:`HOSTNAME` will be employed to resolve it.

 .. envvar:: MAGPIE_SMTP_PORT